 When it comes to buying eggs, how do you know which brands are really ‘free range’?
 Sure, a lot of the products you see on supermarket shelves will carry the words, but are they worthy of the name?

-The debate over what does or doesn’t constitute a free range egg is not going away and a recent CHOICE report listed the brands that do and do not meet the industry’s Model Code of Practice – the closest definition there currently is on determining what counts as free range.
+The debate over what does or doesn’t constitute a free range egg is not going away and a recent CHOICE report listed brands that do and do not meet the industry’s Model Code of Practice – the closest definition there currently is on determining what counts as free range.

 Eggs are big business and there is still demand for caged hen eggs, largely driven by lower prices.
-A Canstar Blue survey found that 90% of consumers who buy caged eggs would switch to free range if they were cheaper.
+A Canstar Blue survey found that 90% of consumers who buy caged eggs would switch to free range if only they were cheaper.
 There’s the problem though, because free range eggs cost more to produce.

 Fortunately 84% of consumers who buy free range are happy to pay more for them, with the vast majority of survey respondents admitting they simply don’t want to support the caged egg industry.